 4. Plan some other activities for during the day, as the markets are more of an evening activity.

 During the day is when you should explore more of the particular city that you are visiting.
 The markets are best in the evening, so I’d recommend doing some sightseeing until it gets dark outside.

 5. Take a map with you and mark on it all of the different Christmas markets that are scattered across the city centre.

-The big markets are most popular, but sometime the smaller ones that are in different locations are the most authentic.
+The large markets are the most popular, but sometimes the smaller ones that are in different locations are the most authentic.

 If you’ve never been to a Christmas market, I’d totally recommend it!
-The food is delicious, the festive atmosphere is infectious and there are so many unique gifts on the market stalls, if you’re looking to purchase some extra special Christmas presents this year.
+The food is delicious, the festive atmosphere is infectious and there are so many unique gifts on the market stalls.
 Christmas is a huge deal in Germany, Austria and other central European countries, so you’re bound to have a festive experience like no other, if you take a trip to one of the Christmas markets!